 The source of temporary liquidity funding from the public sector to a G-SIB in resolution will vary by jurisdiction.
-Public sector backstop liquidity may be provided by one or more of the following mechanisms and/or authorities: resolution funds, deposit insurance funds, resolution authorities, central banks and/or finance ministries.
+Public sector backstop liquidity may be provided by one or more of the following mechanisms and/or authorities: resolution funds, deposit insurance funds, 6 resolution authorities, central banks and/or finance ministries.
 However, the actions of each authority and/or use of specific mechanisms will depend on the applicable legal framework (and, where applicable, operational independence) for such authority and/or mechanism.
-Thus, as used in this document, the term 'public sector backstop funding mechanism' refers to only the applicable authority and/or mechanism in each jurisdiction.
+Thus, as used in this document, the term 'public sector backstop funding mechanism' refers to only the applicable authority and/or mechanism in each jurisdiction.7

 Notwithstanding the existence of a public sector backstop, a recapitalised firm in resolution could retain the opportunity to source liquidity under a central bank's ordinary facilities applicable in each jurisdiction provided that the firm (or its applicable legal entities) meets the conditions of access to those facilities and subject to the central bank's own rules and procedures.
 In some jurisdictions, access to these ordinary central bank facilities is a precondition of access to payment and settlement systems and may consequently be fundamental to maintaining the critical functions of the firm.
-Particularly in such cases, it will be essential for the resolution authority to plan how the firm could continue to meet the central bank's conditions of access in the period following the entry into resolution, subject to the central bank's own rules and procedures.
+Particularly in such cases, it will be essential for the resolution authority to plan how the firm could continue to meet the

-Although resolution funds and deposit insurance funds are generally financed by industry contributions, they are treated as falling under the category of public sector backstop funding mechanisms for the purposes of these guiding principles, since they are managed and administered by public authorities.
+6 Although resolution funds and deposit insurance funds are generally financed by industry contributions, they are treated as falling under the category of public sector backstop funding mechanisms for the purposes of these guiding principles, since they are managed and administered by public authorities.

-In the U.S., for example, the Orderly Liquidation Fund (OLF) is the source of public sector backstop funding for a U.S. G-SIB being resolved under the Orderly Liquidation Authority of the Dodd-Frank Act.
+7 In the U.S., for example, the Orderly Liquidation Fund (OLF) is the source of public sector backstop funding for a U.S. G-SIB being resolved under the Orderly Liquidation Authority of the Dodd-Frank Act.
 In the U.S. context, therefore, references in this document to the public sector backstop funding mechanism are references to the OLF rather than to the Deposit Insurance Fund or the Federal Reserve.